AI Security Workflows: Automated Vulnerability Management

 Build repeatable workflows.
 Create durable pipelines.
 Let the system handle the systematic work so you can focus on the interesting problems.

-That's not replacing human judgment.
-That's augmenting it with tireless automation.
+This isn't replacing human judgment.
+It's augmenting judgment with tireless automation.

 Your codebase doesn't have to be a security liability.
 With the right workflows, it becomes self-defending.